Impedyme BLDC Motor

 • Commutation Strategies: Sensor-based (Hall-effect), Sensorless (Back-EMF).

-• Closed-loop control with PID for precise speed regulation. ➡️ HIL/PHIL Benefit: Enables testing of control loops and modulation techniques in real-time.
+➡️ HIL/PHIL Benefit: Enables testing of control loops and modulation techniques in real-time.

-Advantages of PWM-Based BLDC Control
+Advantages of PWM-Based BLDC Motor Control

-• Wide Speed Range: Provides fine control over a broad range of motor speeds. ➡️ HIL/PHIL Benefit: Facilitates real-time efficiency testing and validation of different PWM schemes.
+➡️ HIL/PHIL Benefit: Facilitates real-time efficiency testing and validation of different PWM schemes.

 Applications